stdware/qwindowkit/tests/windows/hittest/README.md

 The driver queries the real HWND with time-limited cross-process `WM_NCHITTEST` messages.
 It checks title bars, excluded controls and client content for fixed width, fixed height, both fixed and unconstrained windows.
 Four edges and four corners are also checked for each single-axis constraint.

-With both modules enabled there are 12 data rows (plus Qt Test initialization and cleanup).
+Quick adds 30 QML transform rows: title bar, excluded control and system button, each transformed directly or through an ancestor, with enlargement, shrinkage, rotation, nonuniform `transform` scaling and zero scale.
+Expected points are calculated independently of the production mapping, including an empty corner inside a rotated bounding box.
+With both modules enabled there are 42 data rows (plus Qt Test initialization and cleanup).

+`quickgeometry.unit` separately checks the production Quick delegate using items without windows and the offscreen QPA.
+Its 12 cases cover complete mapped bounds, mirroring, precise containment, fractional edges, singular transforms and dynamic changes.
+It is a unit test, not evidence of native input or rendering.

 These are native message integration tests.
 They do not inject mouse input or prove actual dragging/resizing, compositor appearance, or GitHub-hosted desktop